Snakes On The Trail

 Depending where you are around the coastal regions of our country you may see one of several highly venomous snakes such as the Brown, Tiger, Taipan, Death Adder, Copperhead, Red-Bellied Black and many others to mildly venomous snakes such as Whip, Marsh and the Brown Tree Snake.
-Many of these snake's appearance may differ depending on location.
+Many of these snake’s appearance may differ depending on location.
 Brown snakes can be quite olive coloured in forests compared to the more standard brown colour found in open regions and a variety of other colours and patterns as well.

 For the purposes of venomous snake bite, you can find a basic PDF sheet on treatment HERE thanks to St Johns Ambulance.

 Do NOT try to catch the snake for identification.
 ID can be made from the bite puncture at the hospital later, which is why a snake bite should NOT be washed.

 Treatment is basically as follows:

 - Danger – Assure there’s no further danger to the patient or others including yourself.

 - Response – Check the patient is responsive (awake, coherent etc).
 If no response move to step 3.
 If responsive, try to keep patient relaxed and still and move to bite treatment.

 - Send for help – Call 000 or have someone else call.
 If no reception send someone for help.